yanny-alt/hackbio-cancer-internship/Stage3_Pipeline_Implementation/report/Report.md

 ---

-## 1. Why TCGA-BRCA Dataset?
+# Why TCGA-BRCA Dataset?

-The breast cancer dataset is optimal due to its high prevalence.
-As the most frequent cancer worldwide, breast cancer is a crucial research focus.
-With more than 1000 samples, it provides strong statistical power for investigating machine learning and differential expression.
-The extensive clinical annotations enable correlating molecular traits with clinical outcomes.
+Breast cancer dataset is optimal due to its high prevalence and as the most frequent cancer worldwide, breast cancer is a crucial research focus.
+With more than 1000 samples, it provides strong statistical power for investigation of machine learning and differential expression.
+Molecular traits and clinical outcomes can be correlated thanks to its extensive clinical annotations.

-## 2. Dataset Download and Extraction
+## Dataset Download and Extraction

-Using RStudio, code was written to query and retrieve TCGA-BRCA RNA-Seq data for breast cancer, focusing on 20 samples each of “Primary Tumor” and “Solid Tissue Normal.”
-The first 20 samples were solid tissue normal, and the remaining 20 were BRCA primary tumor.
-The gene expression count matrix was stored as a CSV file.
+Using RStudio, code was written to query and retrieve TCGA-BRCA RNA-Seq data for breast cancer, with a focus on 20 samples each of “Primary Tumor” and “Solid Tissue Normal”.
+These samples were chosen such that the first 20 samples were solid tissue normal, and the remaining 20 samples were of the BRCA primary tumor.
+The chosen samples were retrieved along with the gene expression count matrix which was then stored as a CSV file.

-## 3. Data Preprocessing Workflow
+## Data Preprocessing Workflow

-Normalization was done using `TCGAanalyze_normalization()`, followed by filtering with `TCGAanalyze_Filtering()` at a quantile cut threshold of 0.25 to remove low-expressed genes.
+The data underwent normalization with the `TCGAanalyze_normalization()` function.
+This normalization was done to account for the differences in the length of each gene.
+The data was then filtered with the `TCGAanalyze_Filtering()` function.
+A quantile cut threshold of 0.25 was chosen to remove the genes whose expression levels were under the 25th percentile, as these genes could potentially contribute to noise.
+This filtration step was to ensure more robust downstream analysis.

 **Figures**:
 - **Figure 1**: Heatmap of filtered dataset (Green: Low, Black: Intermediate, Red: High expression)